Imran Reza Ansari: Political career

 Imran Reza Ansari with Vijay Goel in 2017.

 After death of his father Iftikhar Hussain Ansari in 2014, Imran Reza Ansari was fielded by Jammu and Kashmir People's Democratic Party at the Pattan constituency where his father served before.
 In 2014 Jammu and Kashmir Legislative Assembly election, Imran Reza Ansari won from his constituency with more than 14000+ votes.
 After new government was formed by Jammu and Kashmir Peoples Democratic Party, Imran Ansari was declared minister of Information Technology, Technical Education, Youth Service and Sports.
 He has also served as the president of Jammu and Kashmir Cricket Association.
 Ansari ended the three decade long term of Farooq Abdullah, when he was newly elected as president of Jammu and Kashmir Cricket Association on 16 July 2016.

-Electoral Success and Ministerial Role

-Following the demise of his father, Molvi Imran Reza Ansari successfully continued his family’s political legacy.
-In the 2014 Jammu and Kashmir Legislative Assembly election, representing the Pattan constituency, he secured a significant mandate, winning the seat with a victory margin of over 9,300 votes.
-Following the formation of the government, Ansari was nominated to the Council of Ministers, where he efficiently handled key portfolios, including Minister of Information Technology, Technical Education, and Youth Services and Sports.
-His tenure was marked by contributions in modernizing these essential sectors in the region.

-Sports Administration Leadership

-Beyond his political and religious roles, Ansari made a notable contribution to sports administration in Jammu and Kashmir.
-In a highly significant move, he was elected as the President of the Jammu and Kashmir Cricket Association (JKCA) on 16 July 2016.
-This election marked the end of a long, three-decade-long tenure held by a former Chief Minister, an achievement that underscores Ansari's administrative acumen and organizational support within the sporting body.
-His leadership in this capacity was a defining moment for the future of cricket administration in the region.